-Of course, not everyone owns a touch screen device, so consequentially the Metro UI (now renamed by Microsoft as “Modern”, despite the continued use of the former term by technology journalists) can easily be interacted with by mouse and keyboard.
+Of course, not everyone owns a touchscreen device, so consequentially the Modern UI (formerly known as Metro UI) can easily be interacted with by mouse and keyboard.

-Anywhere you see tiles, square lines and the WP Segoe font you can be sure that the Metro UI is in use in some way.
+Anywhere you see tiles, square lines and the WP Segoe font you can be sure that the Modern UI is in use in some way.

 2.3 Functional Changes Since Office 2010

-Microsoft Access is arguably the recipient of the most notable revisions, optimised now for the creation of browser-based apps that can be deployed within corporate networks running SharePoint or Office 365.
+Microsoft Access is arguably the recipient of the most notable revisions, optimized now for the creation of browser-based apps that can be deployed within corporate networks running SharePoint or Office 365.

 Probably the most important element of Microsoft Office for the majority of users (and Microsoft!) is Word.
-The new version of the world’s favourite word processing tool is pleasingly familiar, despite the Metro trappings, and comes equipped with some excellent new features and revisions of older features that further confirm its place in the hearts of businesses, colleges and home users everywhere.
+The new version of the world’s favorite word processing tool is pleasingly familiar, despite the Modern trappings, and comes equipped with some excellent new features and revisions of older features that further confirm its place in the hearts of businesses, colleges, and home users everywhere.